 CanSkate is the only nationally recognized learn to skate program offered by Skate Canada.
 Led by Skate Canada Certified coaches and designed for beginners of all ages, the program focuses on basic skill development in an energetic, progressive and fun atmosphere.
 The curriculum is set to help those who have never skated up to those who would like a strong skating foundation that will lead them into Figure Skating, Hockey, Ringette, or Speed Skating.

-Lessons are available Mondays, Tuesdays, Wednesday, or Thursdays.
-Fall session begins the week of September 25, 2017.
+Lessons are available Mondays, Tuesdays, Wednesdays, or Thursdays.
+Winter session begins the week of January 4, 2018.

 Registering for CanSkate

 Next available session will begin January 2018

 10 Lessons available on Mondays, Tuesdays, Wednesdays, or Thursdays

 $110.00 (Yearly membership fee may apply)

 Register for PreCanSkate if your child is 3+ years of age and has limited experience with skating.

 Register for CanSkate if your child able to get up on their own and move at all different skill levels.